When should you seek medical advice?

-If you find that your hair seems to be getting thinner, more fine or even dry and brittle, this could be an indication that your body is not producing enough TSH.
+If you find that your hair seems to be getting thinner, more fine or even dry and brittle, this could be an indication that your body is not producing enough thyroid hormones.
 Hair follicles are more sensitive to low thyroid levels than other tissue, due to their short lifespans and quick turnover.
-Decreased TSH can cause a reduction in the regeneration of rapidly growing cells like hair follicles, leading to a change in the texture of hair or even hair loss.
+Decreased thyroid hormones can cause a reduction in the regeneration of rapidly growing cells like hair follicles, leading to a change in the texture of hair or even hair loss.

 Sensitive and/or dry skin